 - Artistic License Military: All of the Joe commanders have taken direct part in fighting, despite the fact that as a general Hawk really ought to be directing things from afar.

 - Likewise, Duke's rank is First Sergeant, and yet in the Joe chain of command he outranks the higher-ranked Flint.
-Cutter outranks them even more, but he is never seen actually participating in planning of missions unless they're related to marine and underwater operations.
-He's otherwise not even mentioned in the Joe chain of command.
+Cutter and Ace outrank them even more as a Lt. and Captain, respectively, but they are never seen actually participating in the planning of missions unless they're related to Marine, underwater, or Air operations.
+Their otherwise not even mentioned in the Joe chain of command.

 Abernathy, Clayton M./General Hawk.